alvarezloaiciga/webchat/README.md

   * defaults: `undefined`
 * #### displayMode
   * type: 'either' | 'docked' | 'undocked'
-  * description: Controls how webchat is presented to the user: `either` indicates that webchat is launched as a "docked" frame on your page, but can be switched to a standalone window (and back) by the user. `undocked` indicates that webchat is launched directly into a standalone window and cannot be switched to a docked frame. `docked` indicates that webchat is launched into a frame on your page and cannot be switched to a standalone window by the user.
+  * description: Controls how Web Chat is presented to the user: `either` indicates that Web Chat is launched as a "docked" frame on your page, but can be switched to a standalone window (and back) by the user. `undocked` indicates that Web Chat is launched directly into a standalone window and cannot be switched to a docked frame. `docked` indicates that Web Chat is launched into a frame on your page and cannot be switched to a standalone window by the user.
 We recommend `either` mode for most use cases.
   * default: `either`
   * example: `undocked`
 * #### enforceAgentAvailability
   * type: boolean
-  * description: Determines if the webchat application respects if there are agents available or not.
+  * description: Determines if the Web Chat application respects if there are agents available or not.
   * default: true
 * #### events